Frequently Asked Questions about Social Security Disability

 7. What can’t Mathis & Mathis Disability Advocates do for me?

 While we can represent you through every phase of your disability application and appeal, we can’t make the process go faster.
 The Social Security Administration is a vast government agency, and it takes time to win disability benefits—sometimes as much as a year, or more.
 We can help you avoid errors that can slow your appeal.
 We can occasionally reach the right offices to help expedite your case.
-And of course, we’ll be with you throughout the process to make sure the Social Security Administration is doing everything it can.
-But in the end, we can’t make them move any faster.
-No representative can.
+Of course, we’ll be with you throughout the process to make sure the Social Security Administration is doing everything it can.
+In the end, we can’t make SSA move any faster; no representative can.

 8. What information will Mathis & Mathis Disability Advocates need?

-9. Does Mathis & Mathis Disability Advocates conduct telephone interviews?
+9. Does Mathis & Mathis Disability Advocates conduct telephone interviews with clients?